raymardi27/e-NFA-to-DFA/README.md

 Certain lines are commented out, they are for the input from the file.
 The format as given in the file is to be followed.
     Format is:
      "Number of States"
-     "input along with transitions" //as mentioned above "initial state"
+     "input along with transitions"
+     "next input and so on" //format of input as mentioned above "initial state"
      "final state"